lukebranch/odoo/doc/reference/guidelines.rst

 Odoo Guidelines
 =================

 This page introduces the new Odoo Coding Guidelines.
-This guidelines aims to improve the quality of the code (better readability of source, ...) but also to improve Odoo Apps !
+These guidelines aim to improve the quality of the code (better readability of source...) but also to improve Odoo Apps!
 Indeed, a proper code will ease the maintenance and debugging, lower the complexity and promote the reliability.

-This guidelines should be applied to every new module.
+These guidelines should be applied to every new module.
 These guidelines will be applied to old module only in case of refactoring.

 Module structure
 ================

 Directories
 ------------
-A module is organised in a some important directories.
-These directories aims to contains the business core of the module ; having a look at them should make understand the purpose of the module.
+A module is organised in some important directories.
+These directories aim to contain the business core of the module; having a look at them should make understand the purpose of the module.

 - *models/* : contains the model definition (the main business objects of the module)
 - *views/* : contains the views and templates
-- *controllers/* : contains controllers (http routes).
+- *controllers/* : contains controllers (HTTP routes).
-- *security/* : contains the access rules, security groups, ...
+- *security/* : contains the access rules, security groups...
 - *static/* : contains the web assets, separated into *css/, js/, img/, lib/, ...*

 Other directories compose the module.

-- *data/* : contains the data (in xml form)
+- *data/* : contains the data (in XML form)
 - *wizard/* : regroup the transient models (formerly `osv_memory`) and their views.
-- *report/* : contains the report (RML report [normally deprecated], models based on SQL views (for reporting) and other complex reports).
+- *report/* : contains the reports (RML report [deprecated], models based on SQL views (for reporting) and other complex reports).
 Python objects and XML views are included in this directory.
-- *tests/* : contains the python/yml tests
+- *tests/* : contains the Python/YML tests

 File naming